tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que27)
 ### When a specified window is shared (`SourceTypeWindow`), if the window size changes, will the resolution of the video stream change accordingly?
-By default, the TRTC SDK automatically adjusts encoding parameters based on the size of the shared window.
+By default, the SDK automatically adjusts encoding parameters according to the size of the shared window.
-If you want to fix the resolution, call the `setSubStreamEncoderParam` API to set the encoding parameters for screen sharing or set the encoding parameters when calling `startScreenCapture`.
+If you want a fixed resolution, call the `setSubStreamEncoderParam` API to set encoding parameters for screen sharing or specify the parameters when calling the `startScreenCapture` API.

 [](id:que28)